Satam al-Suqami: September 11 attacks and death

-Al-Suqami died along with all other still-living occupants of the flight when hijacker-pilot Mohamed Atta deliberately crashed it into the North Tower of the World Trade Center at 8:46 a.m.
+Al-Suqami died along with all other still-living occupants of the flight when hijacker-pilot Mohamed Atta deliberately crashed it into the North Tower of the World Trade Center at 8:46 AM.
+The impact in the North Tower occurred between the 93rd and 99th floors and everyone above the 91st floor were trapped and later died in the collapse of the North Tower at 10:28 AM due to all escape routes being severed from the 92nd floor up.
 Al-Suqami's passport was found by a passerby in the vicinity of Vesey Street, who delivered it to a NYPD officer, before the towers collapsed.
 This was one of four of the hijackers' original paper passports that totally or partially survived the attacks (the others being the passports of Ziad Jarrah and Saeed al-Ghamdi, recovered from the crash site of United Airlines Flight 93, and that of Abdulaziz al-Omari, found intact in the luggage that did not make it in time into American Airlines Flight 11 during his and Atta's rushed check-in in Logan Airport from their connecting flight from Portland, Maine).
 Digital copies of other hijackers' passports were later found in post-9/11 investigations.
 According to a January 2004 testimony before the 9/11 Commission by lead counsel Susan Ginsburg, al-Suqami's passport had "clearly" been "manipulated in a fraudulent manner in ways that have been associated with al-Qaeda", a tactic used during the planning of the September 11 attacks to hide parts of the terrorists' travel histories, namely to Taliban-occupied Afghanistan.